top of page

 Started a Movement

-We hope Dr German’s one man fight to save the reefs in his backyard can inspire other people to join him, or spark other people to start new projects elsewhere.
+We hope Dr. German's one-man fight to save the reefs in his backyard can hopefully inspire others to join him or spawn new coral conservation and restoration projects elsewhere.

 Dr German teaching a group of students